Planning for Full Global Digital Carnet Adoption by 2028

 Return and Discharge of a Digital Carnet

-Once goods return to the UK, notify our team or your issuing agent to confirm closure.
+Once goods return to the UK, notify our team to confirm closure.
 The Chamber of Commerce is then informed by us, and the carnet is formally discharged.
 A digital carnet cannot be reactivated after closure, ensuring end-to-end compliance and auditability.

 Practical Considerations for Global Adoption

-During rollout, digital carnets are valid only at approved pilot ports.
-Early planning should consider
+During rollout, digital carnets are valid only at approved ports.
+Early planning should consider:

 Agent letters and authorisations